 The MD Anderson Cancer Center is the largest cancer hospital in the country.
 They have a large department that deals with breast reconstruction.
 What I benefited from in training and rotating in that center is seeing how they use a multidisciplinary approach to treating breast cancer.
-From the start with being diagnosed, having biopsies done, meeting with oncologists, plastic surgeons, social workers and psychologists all in one center, I was exposed to the entire aspect of that multidisciplinary approach.
-The Cancer Institute of New Jersey, where I am involved, is also an NIH-funded facility where they closely mimic the approach of MD Anderson.
+From the start with being diagnosed, having biopsies done, and meeting with oncologists, reconstructive plastic surgeons, social workers, and psychologists all in one center, I was exposed to the entire aspect of that multidisciplinary approach.
+The Cancer Institute of New Jersey, where I am involved, is also an NIH-funded facility where that closely mimics the approach of MD Anderson.
 The patients can meet most of their healthcare professionals and have their treatments performed at one institution.

 Q: Can you outline the basic details of breast reconstruction surgery?

-There are two main categories for breast reconstruction.
+There are two main categories for breast reconstruction procedures.
 One is using synthetic compounds, such as implants and tissue expanders.
 The other is using the body’s own tissue.
 Within those two categories, there are different available options.
 The implant procedures are the easiest to recover from, as they involve the least amount of surgery with a quicker overall recovery.
-However, we do sometimes compromise symmetry and more natural results with the synthetics.
-Also, if the patient is going to receive radiation afterwards, implant-based reconstruction may not fare well.
-The benefits of one’s own tissue are a more natural looking breast, and one that will tolerate radiation better when needed.
+However, we do sometimes compromise symmetry and more natural results with synthetics.
+Also, if the patient is going to receive radiation afterward, implant-based reconstruction may not fare well.
+The benefits of one’s own tissue are a more natural-looking breast and one that will tolerate radiation better when needed.
 The downside is that these are more involved operations.
 The surgery takes longer, as does the recovery.

 There is probably a 50/50 percent division between the two main types of surgery I perform.
 Sometimes there is a combined approach, such as a latissimus dorsi flap with an implant underneath one’s own tissue to reconstruct the breast.